kubernetes/kubernetes/docs/design/seccomp.md

 implies there should be a way to disable seccomp control in Kubernetes for certain containers, or to run with a "no-op" or "unconfined" profile.

+Sometimes, applications that link to seccomp can use the default profile for a container runtime, and restrict further on top of that.
+It is important to note here that in this case, applications can only place _further_ restrictions on themselves.
+It is not possible to re-grant the ability of a process to make a system call once it has been removed with seccomp.

 ### Use Case: Custom profiles

 Different applications have different requirements for seccomp profiles; it